The New Journalism & American Journalism

 The Penny Papers

 It America the Penny Papers was a tabloid style newspaper produced in the United States during the mid- 19th century.
 The paper was deeply partisan, often controlled by political parties and business men.
-The articles put forward a point of view and sometimes there could be useful information in them.
+The articles put forward a point of view and sometimes there could be useful information

 The Penny Papers were writing material for people who were not highly education.
 Tapping into regular public.